Spacetime duality between localization transitions and measurement-induced transitions: Summary and Discussion

 Our procedure leads to the construction of a non-unitary free fermion circuit that supports volume-law entanglement, which has hitherto been elusive \cite{Chen_2020, tang2021quantum, jian2020criticality, jian2021yanglee}.
 As discussed in Sec.\ref{sec:1d_floquet_ising}, we find that a non-unitary circuit obtained by the rotation of a free fermion unitary circuit has the special property that the real parts of certain hopping elements are automatically pinned to $\pi/4$.
 This leads to volume-law entanglement when the non-unitary circuit has translational symmetry in both space and time, and the possibility of a volume-law to area-law transition when disorder is introduced in the non-unitary circuit along the time direction.

 Given our results, it is natural to ask if the space-time rotation of a unitary circuit $U$ hosting a localization-delocalization transition always leads to a non-unitary circuit $V$ that also shows an entanglement transition.
-Our results only provide circumstantial evidence for a statement along these lines, and much remains to be understood.
-As discussed in Sec.\ref{sec:correlations}, a correlator that is well-defined in both the unitary and the non-unitary theory can be argued to be singular across an MBL transition.
+Firstly, we note that a localization-delocalization transition in a unitary system will induce a singularity in the spectral form factor since the spectral form factor is well known to be sensitive to quantum chaos.
+Due to our mapping, the spectral form factor for the non-unitary theory will also be singular across the transition (since $= |\tr U|^2 = |\tr V|^2$).
+Recent progress \cite{li2021spectral} shows that at least for a class of non-unitary evolution, the spectral form factor continues to encode features of quantum chaos.
+Further, as discussed in Sec.\ref{sec:correlations}, a correlator that is well-defined in both the unitary and the non-unitary theory can be argued to be singular across an MBL transition.
 However, this correlator is a bit hard to interpret physically within the non-unitary theory.
-Similarly, although a localization-delocalization transition will induce a singularity in the spectral form factor ($= |\tr U|^2 = |\tr V|^2$), this quantity does not have an obvious physical meaning for the non-unitary system especially because it lacks time-translational symmetry.
+It will be worthwhile to pursue a physical understanding of the spectral form factor and the correlator in Sec.\ref{sec:correlations} for the non-unitary theories studied in this paper.

 We also explored the role played by the time-translation symmetry of the unitary circuit.
 In the examples we studied, breaking of time-translation symmetry also leads to the absence of entanglement transition in the rotated non-unitary circuit.
 We suspect that the entanglement transitions in non-unitary circuits that are space-time dual of time-translationally invariant unitary circuits belong to a different universality class compared to those hosted by non-unitary circuits where such a symmetry is absent.